 Belmont and Ramside

-There are two notable old mansions in the vicinty of the Pittingtons.
+There are two notable old mansions in the vicinity of the Pittingtons.
 One of these is the eighteenth century Elemore Hall, reputedly the birthplace of Ann Isabella Milbanke the wife of the poet Lord Byron.
 The couple were married at Seaham.
 Elemore Hall lies to the east of Littletown and is now Elemore Hall School (see Hetton-le-Hole).
 The other is a battlemented hotel called Ramside Hall, a building originally called Belmont Hall and built by Thomas Pemberton, a coal owner who constructed it as a mansion in 1820.

 Pemberton surrounded the hall with extensive plantations and the whole park acquired the name of Belmont.
-The building is now called Ramside from the name of an old grange or farm which stood on the site of the Hall and belonged to Kepier Hospital (see Gilesgate) in medieval times.
+The building is now called Ramside from the name of an old grange or farm that stood on the site of the Hall and belonged to Kepier Hospital (see Gilesgate) in medieval times.
 Today Belmont is the adopted name of a large housing estate adjacent to the former mining villages of Carrville and Broomside.

 The Raintons and Leamside